ronaldoussoren/pyobjc/docs/api/module-objc.rst

    Add a sequence of methods to the given class.

-   The effect is simular to how categories work in Objective-C. If the class already implements a method that is defined in *methods* the existing implementation is replaced by the new one.
+   The effect is similar to how categories work in Objective-C. If the class already implements a method that is defined in *methods* the existing implementation is replaced by the new one.